IvanMylenkyi/SearchHub/README.md

 - Yahoo
 - Bing

+## Technologies

+- Express.js - a web framework for building web applications with JavaScript & Node.js.
+- HTML/CSS - for creating the user interface and interacting with users.

+## Author

+Author: Ivan Mylenkyi

+Contact: mylenkyiivan@gmail.com

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.